CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/10-Use-MEM-to-enforce-MFA-while-using-AVD.md

 # Lab 9: Use MEM to enforce MFA while using AVD

+## **Scenario**

+Contoso wants their resources to be secure and protected from any kind of unethical activities.
+So Contoso wants to enable Multi factor authentication (MFA) for session login.
+You will guide contoso to set up MFA for sign-ins.

+## **Overview**

 In this lab, We'll be enabling Multi-Factor authentication, Multi-factor authentication is a process where a user is prompted during the sign-in process for an additional form of identification which increases the level of security.

 ### Exercise 1: Setup Multi-Factor Authentication (MFA)